-UK student wrongly accused of anti-Semitism wins damages from politician

-UK: University Challenge student wrongly accused of anti-Semitism wins case
+UK: Muslim student accused of anti-Semitism wins case against politician

-A Conservative member of the House of Lords is forced to pay damages and apologise to Melika Gorgianeh, of the University of Oxford.
+A Conservative member of the House of Lords publicly defamed Gorgianeh after she appeared on the TV quiz University Challenge.

-A Muslim woman who received death threats after appearing on a popular British quiz show has won “significant damages” and received a public apology from a Conservative politician who wrongly accused her of anti-Semitism, her lawyers said on Wednesday.
+A Muslim woman who received death threats after appearing on a popular British quiz show has won “substantial damages” and received a public apology from a Conservative politician who wrongly accused her of anti-Semitism, her lawyers said on Wednesday.

-Melika Gorgianeh, a second-year astrophysics PhD student at Christ Church, Oxford University, appeared on University Challenge, a BBC show, in an episode that was aired on November 20.
+Melika Gorgianeh, a doctoral astrophysics student at Christ Church, Oxford University, appeared on University Challenge, a BBC show, in an episode that was aired on November 20.

 Keep readinglist of 4 items